-The best advice for content marketers comes from longtime Google Head of Search Quality Matt Cutts.
+The best advice for content marketers comes from former longtime Google Head of Search Quality Matt Cutts.

 To paraphrase, he said not to worry about what Google wants, but to worry about providing the best end-user experience, and Google will reward you.